 Even though the appearance of determiners is optional, they are controlled by certain ordering restrictions when they appear.
-In particular, as we have seen, indicative determinants such as ku 'the' or ce 'that' cannot be repeated; they cannot follow a numeral like twu 'two' as in twu ku salam 'two the men'.
+In particular, as we have seen, indicative determinants such as ku 'the' or ce 'that' cannot be repeated; they cannot follow a numeral like twu 'two' as in \twu ku salam 'two the men'.
 To capture such fundamental ordering constraints, we assume that indicative determinants, corresponding to English definite articles, are selected by the head noun.
-In addition, we also assume that the determinants are selecting their heads.
-This bi-directional selection can be represented in the lexical entries for common nouns (typed as cn) and indicative determinants (det-ind):15 suggested for Korean (e.g., Ahn 1996, Lee and Cho 2003, Hong 2010), basically motivated from Abney (1987), Alexiadou et al. (2007), and other subsequent analyses for English within the framework of the traditional movement approaches.
+In addition, we also assume that the determiners are also selecting their heads.
+This bi-directional selection can be represented in the lexical entries for common nouns (typed as cn) and indicative determinants (det-ind): det-ind: